Become an Expat in the Netherlands

 DAFT permit: The Dutch American Friendship Treaty is a special arrangement between the Netherlands and the U.S., which allows American citizens who are self-employed to live and work in the Netherlands.

 For more information on all your viable visa options, their requirements and how to apply, get your copy of I’m Outta Here!
 An American’s Ultimate Visa Guide to Living in Europe.
-In this digital book you’ll find more information on the aforementioned visas as well as 50+ other visa options for the 17 easiest countries to move to in Europe!
+In this digital book you’ll find more information on the aforementioned visas as well as 50+ other visa options for the 18 easiest countries to move to in Europe!

-Is living in the Netherlands expensive?
+Reasons to live in the Netherlands

-Daily expenses like movie tickets and groceries are about the same as what you’d pay in the United States.
+Daily expenses like movie tickets and groceries are similar to what you’d find in the United States.
 However, plan to spend around 20% more than what you’re used to for utilities and clothing.

-If you’re living in the Netherlands you may be subject to local income taxes which can be much higher than in the US.
 Gas prices may also shock you—coming in at around $7.00 a gallon.
 This is one of the reasons why the Dutch promote driving electric cars and biking where you need to go.

+Also, if you’re living in the Netherlands you may be subject to local income taxes which can be much higher than in the US.

 Can I move to the Netherlands without a job?